DFE-Digital/teaching-vacancies-design-history/app/posts/2021-10-23-end-to-end-application-journey-round-3.md

 Some design thinking and research is required around talent pools and what our competitors are offering to help hiring staff reach quality candidates.

-* How might we help HS hire applicants that might be more suited to other opportunities within the school?
+* How might we help hiring staff hire applicants that might be more suited to other opportunities within the school?
-* How might we help HS target their ads to the desired audience and reach quality candidates?
+* How might we help hiring staff target their ads to the desired audience and reach quality candidates?